Cycling in Greater Manchester: Bicycle hire

 In June 2017 Mobike started a bicycle-sharing scheme across the city allowing users to hire bikes via its app.
 Riders paid a deposit and were then charged 50p per 30 minutes.
 The scheme was suspended in September 2018 due to the high level of vandalism caused to many of the bicycles.

 A 2013 study by TfGM into the possibility of a bike hire scheme had suggested that an initial scheme should focus on a concentrated portion at the centre of the conurbation, including Manchester city centre, Salford Quays, Oxford Road and Hulme.

-The new docked bike hire scheme, started in November 2021 as a public trial with 250 cycles on Oxford Road.
-By the summer of 2022 they plan to have 1,500 (1200 Pedal bikes and 300 e-bikes) bikes across Manchester, Trafford & Salford.
-The scheme wil have 200 docking stations with around 198,000 residents with in a 5 minute walk, with docking stations roughly 300-500 meters apart.
-The cycles will be hired using an app, they are GPS tracked, accessible and adaptable with automatic lighting.
-It works on a PAYR (Pay as you ride) basis.
+The new bike hire scheme known as Beryl, started in November 2021 as a public trial with 250 cycles on Oxford Road.
+By the summer of 2022 they plan to have 1,500 bikes across Manchester, Trafford & Salford.
+The scheme will have 200 stations with around 198,000 residents with in a 5-minute walk, with stations roughly 300–500 meters apart.
+The stations contain stands to place the bikes on but are not secure docking stations.
+It works on a PAYR (Pay as you ride) basis and the back wheel is locked when stationary.
 When it launches me Mechanical hire cycles will cost 50p to unlock and 5p per minute, The E-bike will cost £1 to unlock and 10p per minute to ride.